jgdev/move-focused-window/README.md

-# x11-center-window
+# x11-move-window
-Small program to center any current focused window to the center of the screen
+Small program to place any current focused window to the center, left or right of the screen

 ## Installation

-`make && make install` <- will copy the binary to `/usr/local/bin/center_window`
+`make && make install` <- will copy the binary to `/usr/local/bin/move_window`

 ## Usage

-Create a keyboard shortcut, for example `win+c` to execute `/usr/local/bin/center_window`.
+Create a keyboard shortcut, for example `win+c` to execute `/usr/local/bin/move_window`.

-## Todo

-- Define variable height, actually supports only 1080px